The site is NOW OPEN until the 30th September 2017.

-You can stand in their machine-gun tobruks – where they fired at the advancing Rangers on the 9th of June 1944.
+You can stand in their machine-gun tobruks – and see where they fired at the advancing Rangers on the 9th of June 1944.

 You can walk down the steps of the commanders office and stand inside his bombproof headquarters where the men of F Company – 5th Rangers blew the doors in to assault the building.

 Maisy has original German field howitzers on the gun pits… you can touch them.
-You can examine them and stand just where the German gunners did to fire at the invasion fleet.
+You can examine them and stand where the German gunners did as they fired at the invasion fleet.

 We play host to dozens of school parties each year and we offer guided tours on request, or you can simply take your time and walk around at your own pace.
 The choice is yours.
-Rest assured Maisy Battery is the best site you will visit on your trip to Normandy… and remember the Germans built it in secret, so that it cannot be seen from the car park.
+Rest assured Maisy Battery is the best site you will visit on your trip to Normandy… and remember, the Germans built it in secret, so for that reason it cannot be seen directly from the car park.